-In a wrongful death case, there are two types of claimants.
 Any surviving family member of the deceased can file a wrongful death lawsuit.
 If no one can file charges on behalf of their loved ones, an estate executor may do so instead.
 In this case, it's not called "wrongful," but rather "survival."
 Besides, in cases where the plaintiff pressed criminal charges against the defendants, the party can still pursue civil claims on top of the wrongful death claim.
 In both circumstances, you must prioritize hiring a Miami wrongful death attorney before moving to the next process.

 Once you decide to pursue a wrongful death case, your Miami wrongful death attorney must explain what compensations you'll get once you win the case.
 Here are some of the damages that you can recover after a wrongful death case.

 Loss of financial support.
 If your loved one's death caused you to suffer a significant loss in income, your Miami wrongful death attorney would work with economists and other experts who can help quantify the value of their contributions.

 Pain and suffering compensation.
 There are several cases where someone died as a result of another person's actions.
 In these situations, survivors can recover damages for their emotional distress.
 But they need to prove that the defendant's negligence caused their loved one's death.

 Funeral expenses.
 If you incurred substantial costs associated with your loss, your Miami wrongful death attorney must help you recover some or all of them, depending on the nature and extent of your financial losses.

 Loss of inheritance.
 If your loved one was the primary breadwinner and they died as a result of another person's actions, you deserve compensation equal to the loss of their future earnings and other financial contributions they would have made.